GOVERNMENT CODE

 (b) The following entities are eligible for a grant made under this subchapter:

-(1) a business or nonprofit entity involved in the space exploration, research, or aeronautics industry; and
+(1) a business or nonprofit entity involved in the space exploration and space research industry or the aeronautics industry;

 (c) The board shall comply with the provisions of this chapter in developing the procedures for administration and approval of grants through the fund.